Covid-19 - Testing

 - helps trace close recent contacts of anyone who tests positive for coronavirus and, if necessary, notifies them that they must self-isolate at home to help stop the spread of the virus.

-Essentially, anyone who has symptoms will need to self isolate for at least 10 days, have a test and if positive will need to continue to the end of the isolation period and share all their recent close contacts ( see website for full details on what is defined by close contact) with the NHS Test and Trace service.
-Any household contacts of the symptomatic patient will also need to self isolate for 14 days from when the patient's symptoms started and if their test is positive continue the isolation to the end of the 14 day period.
+Essentially, anyone who has symptoms will need to self isolate for at least 10 days, have a test and if positive will need to continue to the end of the isolation period and share all their recent close contacts (see website for full details on what is defined by close contact) with the NHS Test and Trace service.
+Any household contacts of the symptomatic patient will also need to self isolate for 10 days from when the patient's symptoms started and if their test is positive continue the isolation to the end of the 10 day period.

-The government advise that if you work in a health or care setting, you should follow the separate guidance for health and care workers on testing and when to return to work.
+The government advise that if you work in a health or care setting, you should follow the separate guidance for COVID-19: management of staff and exposed patients or residents in health and social care settings, which includes details on testing and when to return to work.

 July 2020 NHS Digital confirms that test results are now being automatically sent to GP systems as well as being communicated to the individual